-Timothy Patrick McCarthy is an award-winning scholar and educator, public servant, and social justice activist who has taught on Harvard's faculty since 2005.
-He holds a joint appointment in the undergraduate honors program in History and Literature, Graduate School of Education, and John F. Kennedy School of Government, where he is Core Faculty at the Carr Center for Human Rights Policy.
-He is also the Stanley Paterson Professor of American History in the Boston Clemente Course, a college humanities course for low-income adults and co-recipient of the 2015 National Humanities Medal.
+Timothy Patrick McCarthy is an award-winning historian, educator, and human rights activist who has taught on Harvard's faculty since 2005.
+The adopted only son and grandson of public school teachers and factory workers, Dr. McCarthy currently holds a joint appointment in the undergraduate honors program in History and Literature, Graduate School of Education, and Kennedy School of Government, where he is Core Faculty at the Carr Center for Human Rights Policy.
+He is also Academic Director emeritus and now Stanley Paterson Professor of American History in the Boston Clemente Course, a free college course for lower income adults in Dorchester, where he has taught since its founding in 2001.
+The Clemente Course was co-recipient of the 2015 National Humanities Medal.

-The adopted only son and grandson of public school teachers and factory workers, Dr. McCarthy graduated with honors in History and Literature from Harvard and earned his Ph.D. in History from Columbia.
-A noted historian of politics and social movements, he has published five books with the New Press, including The Radical Reader, Prophets of Protest, and the forthcoming Stonewall's Children: Living Queer History in an Age of Liberation, Loss, and Love.
-A frequent media commentator, his popular writings have appeared in Salon, Boston Globe, Huffington Post, The Daily Beast, Pangyrus, and The Nation.
-In June 2019, he was guest editor for The Nation's historic "Reclaiming Stonewall 50" forum.
+Dr. McCarthy graduated with honors in History and Literature from Harvard College and earned his M.A., M.Phil., and Ph.D. in History from Columbia University.
+A noted historian of politics and social movements, he is the author or editor of five books from the New Press, including the forthcoming Stonewall's Children: Living Queer History in an Age of Liberation, Loss, and Love.
+A frequent media commentator whose work has been featured in Salon, Huffington Post, The Daily Beast, Pangyrus, Gay and Lesbian Review, The Nation, NPR, and several documentary films, he was guest editor for The Nation's historic "Reclaiming Stonewall 50" forum in June 2019.